Handbook of Business Procedures

 2. Mileage Within a City

 An employee may be reimbursed for the mileage incurred by another person transporting the employee to the airport.
-The reimbursement may not exceed the reimbursement that would have been paid if the employee had parked at the airport.
+The reimbursement may not exceed the reimbursement that would have been paid if the employee had driven himself or herself to the airport.

 3. Multiple Travelers